We carry out conservation work on the documents held in our collection. However we can also help you look after the records you may own.

 Our archive conservation staff are always happy to offer advice on how to best store and care for your documents.
 You can contact us by email, telephone or mail to discuss your records.
 If necessary, we may be able to arrange a consultation.

 Storing materials correctly is a big step towards ensuring their preservation for the future.
 Purchasing a small amount of packaging materials for personal use can be expensive.
 Derbyshire Record Office therefore offers these items for sale.
-Full details of the range stocked, along with the prices can be found below.
+Full details of the range stocked, along with the prices can be found in the related document section of this page.

-If you would like to find a qualified paper conservator near you, please phone the Conservation Register on 01684 591150, or consult the Conservation Register online. (opens in a new window) (opens in a new window)
+If you would like to find a qualified paper conservator near you, please consult the Conservation Register online (opens in a new window) or tel: 01684 591150.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)